-- low thermal expansion – same as Si
+- low thermal expansion – same as silicon

 - high acid resistance

 - great optical transmission over a wide range of wavelengths, from ultraviolet to infrared.

 Due to their similarities, these wafers have many of the same applications and are interchangeable with Borofloat® substrates.
 Some common uses for these substrates are LCD displays, dielectric coating, sensor substrates, neutron absorber, and in high temperature environments.

 Quartz, often used interchangeably with fused silica, is a high purity, low contamination crystallized silicon dioxide that is commonly used in high temperature and particle sensitive applications.
 Single crystal quartz differs slightly from fused silica, but is not commonly used in the semiconductor industry.
 To produce single crystal quartz, quartz chips mix with sodium hydroxide (NaOH) and heat to 400°C in a furnace.
 The pressure in the system must also be high, between 1,000 – 1,500 bar (1019.72 kg/cm² – 1529.574 kg/cm²), to maintain its high purity.